gmaze/gmaze_legacy/docker/obidam-base/README.md

 ## What it Gives You

 * Jupyter Notebook 4.4
-* Conda Python 2.7 environment
+* Conda Python 2.7 environment (Python 2.7.12 :: Continuum Analytics, Inc.)
 * pyspark, pandas, matplotlib, scipy, seaborn, scikit-learn pre-installed
 * netcdf4, basemap, xarray, dask and tensorflow are pre-installed
 * Spark 2.1.0 with Hadoop 2.7 for use in local mode or to connect to a cluster of Spark workers